eliascotto/scotto.me/src/content/pages/about.md

 Developer, reader, occasional writer.
 Opal's dad.

-Software and prose are more connected than most people think — both use languages and symbols to communicate ideas, both rely on patterns for structure.
-What differs is the reader: humans or machines.

-I'm currently building better software for human readers.
+I'm currently building better software for readers like myself.
 I write about programming languages, software, and sometimes review uncommon books or movies.

-Based in Australia.
-I've worked with startups across the US and Europe.
+Based in Australia, I've worked with startups across the US and Europe.

 Say hello @ scotto.me